HackerUSA-CE/CSS-Intro-to-Flexbox-Code-Along/README.md

   height: 125px;
 }
 ```

-Note: the `nav` display is set to `none`.
-We are going to style it later, so we can just hide it for now.

 Add a universal rule to draw a gold (easier to remember 1px solid gold) or teal (easier to see) border around every element.